 What are the guidelines for analysis of the character "Don Quijote" upon fighting with windmills in the 8th-grade Literature program?
 What are the general objectives of the 8th-grade Literature program?
 What does the text corpus of the 8th-grade Literature program in Vietnam include?

-What are the guidelines for analysis of the character "Don Quijote" upon fighting with windmills in the 8th-grade Literature program in Vietnam?
+What are the guidelines for analysis of the character "Don Quijote" upon fighting with windmills in the 8th-grade Literature curriculum in Vietnam?

 1. General Introduction of the Character and the Work